shundhammer/qdirstat/README.md

     - The current item is highlighted with a red rectangle, all other selected ones with a yellow rectangle.
 If the current item is not also selected, it has a dotted red outline.

+    - Middle click: This does the same as a left click, plus it also highlights the parent directories of the current item.
+Everything outside those ancestors is slightly dimmed.
+If the same item is middle-clicked again, that highlighting is removed.

+      This also works with Ctrl-middle click and Shift-middle click.

 - Proper output of cleanup actions with different colors for the commands that are executed, for their output and for error messages (see screenshot